cheap-glitch/vue-cli-plugin-sitemap/README.md

 #### CLI options
 When running the plugin  on the command line, it will follow  the options set in `vue.config.js`.
-If needed, you can overwrite those with some CLI flags:
+If needed, you can overwrite those with some CLI options:
  * `-p`, `--pretty`: produce a human-readable output
  * `-o  <dir>`, `--output-dir <dir>`: specify  a directory in which  the sitemap will be written